ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 Improves the Type Safety of Associated Families
 ++++++++++++++++++++++++++++++++++++++++++++++++
-It is obvious that this solves the issue raised by the example in the Motivation section, because it creates a kind that expresses the constraint that is intended and allows the type system to provide the same guarantees that we provide to term level functions to type families.
+It is obvious that this solves the issue raised by the example in the Motivation section, because it creates a kind that expresses the constraint that is intended and allows the type system to provide the same guarantees that we provide with term level functions to type families.

 Future Development Will Simplify Type Family Injectivity
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++